 Is It Worth Applying to These Schools?

-• Have a non-traditional or mature background
+• Have a non-traditional background

 Just remember: "easier" is still highly competitive.

-Final Thoughts: Choose Smart, Not Easy
+Final Thoughts: Choose Strategically, Not Just "Easily"

 FAQs